paperless-ngx/paperless-ngx/docs/troubleshooting.md

 - Ensure that the directory you're putting your documents in is the folder paperless is watching.
 With docker, this setting is performed in the `docker-compose.yml` file.
-Without docker, look at the `CONSUMPTION_DIR` setting.
+Without Docker, look at the `CONSUMPTION_DIR` setting.
 Don't adjust this setting if you're using docker.